sonic-net/SONiC/doc/memory_statistics/memory_statistics_hld.md

 #### Data Collection and Storage

-Memory Statistics utilizes a dedicated systemd process for the periodic collection of memory data.
+Memory Statistics utilizes a dedicated daemon process for the continuous collection of memory data.
 This daemon operates in the background, ensuring minimal impact on system performance.
 Data is stored in compressed log files within the system, optimizing storage usage while ensuring data is easily retrievable for analysis and reporting.

 #### User Interaction